uab-cgds-worthey/quac/docs/reqts_configs.md

 {!configs/snakemake_cluster_config.json!}
 ```

-Default resources for jobs submitted by snakemake to SLURM are specified in the `__default__` section.
-If desired, you
+In this file, `__default__` specifies the default resources to be requested for jobs submitted by snakemake to SLURM, and the rest (eg. `qualimap_bamqc`) bypass certain defaults and instead specifies snakemake rule specific resources.
-could bypass and provide more resources to certain snakemake jobs by listing the rule name (in files
-`workflow/rules/*.smk`) and specifying the resources needed.
-For example, refer to `qualimap_bamqc` section in the above
-config file shown.

-Just [as discussed earlier](#--cli_cluster_config-config-file), you may need to modify this template file to suit your
+Just [as discussed earlier](#a-set-up-cli_cluster_config-config-file), you may need to modify this template file to suit your
 SLURM setup.
-For example, if your SLURM requires specifying `account` info when submitting jobs, it can be supplied as:
+For example, if your SLURM requires specifying `account` info when submitting jobs, it can be supplied, assuming other args are acceptable, as:

 ```json
 {